Faculty/Staff Parking Permit Registration

 - Faculty/staff parking permits are hang tags that are hung from the rearview mirror.

-- Motorcycle permit stickers must be affixed to the fork or near the rear license plate.
+- Motorcycle permit stickers must be affixed to the fork or in a lockable hanger.

 - Permits are non-transferable.
 Replacement permits may be obtained from Parking & Transportation Services during normal business hours.